yizzy/sure/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Open a bug report when you experience broken functionality within the latest version of the Maybe app
+about: Open a bug report when you experience broken functionality within the latest version of the Sure app
 title: 'Bug: [Add descriptive title here]'
 labels: ''
 assignees: ''